EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-A second argument is that the gestational period of a cat is two months longer than that of a rabbit (64 and 31 days, respectively), which is somehow supposed to make hybrids impossible.
-During the course of my research into hybrids, I have often encountered this assertion.
+A second argument is that the gestational period of a cat is a month longer than that of a rabbit (64 and 31 days, respectively), which is somehow supposed to make hybrids impossible.
+During the course of my research into hybrids, I have often met with this assertion.
 It is, in fact, an age-old claim, dating back at least as far as Pliny the Elder (1st century A.D.).
 But various counterexamples invalidate this line of argument.
 Two well established examples are the cama, the hybrid of a dromedary camel (gestation period = 13 months) and a llama (g.p. = 11 months), and the wolphin, the hybrid of a false killer whale (g.p. = 15.5 months) and a bottle-nosed dolphin (g.p. = 11.5 months).
-Both of these cases are documented on this website.
+Both of these cases are documented on this website (here and here, respectively).
 In the latter case, the gestation periods of the two animals in question differ, by four months, and not merely two.
 The domestic pig has a gestation period of 115 days, whereas that of the babirusa averages 153 (150-157 days), a difference of 33 percent, about the same then as that between dolphins and false killer whales (34%).
 And yet, they produce hybrids.
 So it seems this claim about differences in gestation period lengths preventing hybridization is just an old wive's tale, repeated by scientists and non-scientists alike.